-Ethelfleda, Lady of Mercia, the daughter of Alfred the Great, had fortified the town of Warwick against Viking incurrsions.
-It is therefore possible that some kind of defensive structure existed on the site prior to the construction of the motte and bailey Norman castle at Warwick.
+Ethelfleda, Lady of Mercia, the daughter of Alfred the Great, had fortified the town of Warwick against Viking incursions.
+It is therefore possible that some kind of defensive structure existed on the site before the construction of the motte and bailey Norman castle at Warwick.

 Warwick Castle remained in the possession of the Beaumont family for several generations.
 During this period the wooden Norman structure was replaced by a stone shell keep, now no longer surviving.
 The wooden palisade which surrounded the bailey was probably replaced by stone walls at the same time.
 In 1312, Piers Gaveston, Earl of Cornwall,the infamous favourite of King Edward II was captured by Guy de Beauchamp, 10th Earl of Warwick, and imprisoned at Warwick Castle until his gruesome execution on 9 June 1312.

 Thomas Beaumont died without a male heir in 1242 and Warwick Castle was inherited by his sister Margaret Beaumont, who was married John de Plessis who assumed the 7th Earl of Warwick in her right.
 It later passed to Margaret's nephew, William Mauduit.
 During the Baron's War, the castle was attacked by Simon de Montfort's forces the Earl and his wife taken prisoner.
 Maudit and his countess were taken to Kenilworth Castle, he was released after payment of a ransom but died soon after.
 The castle then passed to his sister's son, William de Beauchamp.Warwick Castle Interior